Thinking Hard StrategiesEarly years children aged 5-7 in maroon sweatshirts engage with puzzles and blocks at learning stations.

 One of the key elements of these strategies is the use of difficult questions.
 Rather than simply asking students to recall information, these questions require them to apply, analyze, and synthesize the knowledge they've acquired.
 This approach aligns with the assertion of an educational expert who once said, "The quality of student thinking is directly proportional to the quality of the questions they are asked."

 Another critical aspect of 'thinking hard' strategies is the emphasis on creating a classroom environment that encourages intellectual risk-taking.
 This involves cultivating a culture where students feel safe to tackle challenging problems, make mistakes, and learn from them.
-According to a recent study, classrooms that foster such an environment see a 20% increase in student engagement.
+According to a recent study, classrooms that foster such an environment see a 20% increase in learner participation.

 Incorporating these strategies into everyday teaching practice can be transformative.
 For instance, a teacher might present a complex task related to a topic being studied and then facilitate a class discussion where students are encouraged to ask key questions, propose solutions, and critique each other's ideas.
 This not only promotes critical thinking but also fosters a sense of intellectual curiosity and a love for learning.